 Auckland Radio established a high-speed radiotelegraph link with the RCA station in San Francisco, as a backup in case cables were attacked.2

 After the war, coastal shipping and civil aviation services remained at Musick Point.

 Radio operators at Musick Memorial Radio Station in 1947.

 Two operators at Musick Memorial Radio Station in 1946.
-Each has two RO-type receivers.
+Each has two HRO-type receivers.
 Doug Morris refers to the operators as George Reading (left) and Ted Healy.